YeII0/mal_css/README.md

-Custom css styles for mal.
+Custom css styles for myanimelist.